markmacode/dotfiles/README.md

 ## Build (Optional)

 > [!WARNING]
 > This alters the system in potentially undesirable ways.
-Read this section and only do this step if you know you want these updates to your system.
->
-> The main things this step does is install `nix`, `zsh` and various packages.
+The main things this step does is install `nix`, `zsh`, and various packages.
 Check the script [build.sh](build.sh) to see what exactly is does, and use it if you are comfortable with it.

 First off you will need to clone the repo and `cd` into it.